 Meeting and workshop rooms, faculty offices, and gathering spaces are located in a variety of renovated historic buildings across the Fort, including The Commons, Fort Worden’s multi-use dining facility.
 Meals at The Commons are offered by Bon Appétit, a food service provider committed to providing fresh, locally grown food, and socially responsible practices.
 Bon Appétit also operates Local Goods Café, located within The Commons, that offers a full-service coffee bar and café menu in the summer months.
 Outside, the 434-acre park grounds provide ample places to find solitude or gather in groups, including the beach and extensive trail system.

-If you crave a break from campus life, downtown Port Townsend offers bookstores, restaurants, a food co-op, two movie theaters, coffee shops, cultural events, a public swimming pool, fitness centers, and much more.
-Port Townsend is approximately 2 miles from the Fort and is accessible by public transportation, taxi, on foot or by borrowing a Goddard bicycle.
+Downtown Port Townsend offers bookstores, restaurants, a food co-op, two movie theaters, coffee shops, cultural events, a public swimming pool, fitness centers, and much more.
+Port Townsend is approximately 2 miles from the Fort and is accessible by public transportation, taxi, on foot, or by borrowing a Goddard bicycle.

 Housing consists of two-story duplexes with 3 to 6 bedrooms each, and dormitory style housing.
 Both the houses and the dorms offer simply furnished, single occupancy rooms.
 The houses also have furnished common areas and working kitchens.
 The houses and dorms are designated as 24-hour quiet spaces.
 All buildings used for Goddard residencies are fragrance-free and non-smoking.
 There is ample parking, however, all cars must display a parking pass Goddard provides to you upon arrival at Fort Worden.